-The project is based on the premise that certain transfers encompass an implicit 'societal objective' which makes them distinct from purely commercial transfers and should be reflected in their accounting treatment.
+The project is based on the premise that certain transactions transfers encompass pursue an implicit 'societal objective' which makes them distinct from could justify an accounting treatment different from the treatment applied to purely commercial transactionstransfers and should be reflected in their accounting treatment.
 In some cases, the accounting outcome could be the same as under the current requirements, but the approach in the paper attempts to provide a conceptual approach for the outcome.